paulwizviz/mengawas/docs/vineyard.md

 * Vineyard One will integrate IoT sensors to capture soil and weather data.
 * An AI-based data analytics solution will be implemented to help both Vineyard One and Vineyard Two predict yield.

-## Initial Research Data

-An initial study was conducted to determine the relationship between grape-growing conditions and grape yield quality.
+## Background information

 ### Parameters for Determining Grape Quality

-#### 1. Grapes for Fine-Quality Wines
+1. Grapes for Fine-Quality Wines

 | Measure | Unit | Example Values |
 |---|---|---|